PaulHamill/crunchio-kata/README.md

     npm test

+Or using grunt:

+    grunt karma

 ### End to end testing

-End-to-end tests, again written in [Jasmine][jasmine].
-These tests are run with the [Protractor][protractor] End-to-End test runner.
-It uses native events and has special features for Angular applications.
+End-to-end tests, written in Jasmine.
+These tests are run with the Protractor End-to-End test runner.

 * Protractor configurations are found at `test/protractor-*.js`
-* the end-to-end test scenarios are found in `test/e2e/*.js`
+* the end-to-end test cases are found in `test/e2e/*.js`

     npm start

     npm run protractor-local